vishvAsa/kalpAntaram/dharmaH/nibandhaH/en/satya-sharmA/anAyAsa.md

 <details><summary>विश्वास-टिप्पनी</summary>

-This is a stretch.
+This is just confusion.
+With anAyasa I can kill ants.
+With AyAsa I can avoid that.

 Two words are used for two concepts - no need to make one the special case of another.
 Otherwise, daNDa would be invalid.
 </details>